UglyWillDuckling/diamond-mine/Emerald/emerald/Efforts/Active/execute program - python for programmers course/Even More Dict Methods lesson.md

 ### fromkeys

-The .fromkeys method creates a dictionary where many keys map to the same value.
+The .`fromkeys` method creates a dictionary where many keys map to the same value.
 It takes a list of keys as the first argument and a value as the second argument.

 ```python
 team_names = ["red", "blue"]